Sustainable Gaps

 What to bring

-Bring one correction that needs to survive after SG steps back: owner route, training, record, support note, or continuity question.
+Bring one correction that needs to survive after SG steps back: owner path, training, record, support note, or continuity question.

-SG checks whether the route, owners, records, access context, and decision boundaries are understandable to the client team.
+SG checks whether the path, owners, records, access context, and decision boundaries are understandable to the client team.

 What you will know next